EffectOrientedProgramming/book/Chapters/06_Failure.md

       "Could not get temperature"
 ```

-In this case we handle the Effect's failure with a fallback Effect which succeeds.
+Here we handle the Effect's failure with a fallback Effect, which succeeds.

-Since thrown `Exception`s are inherently unpredictable, it is preferable to encapsulate all functions that may throw, into Effects.
+Thrown `Exception`s are inherently unpredictable, so it is preferable to encapsulate all exception-throwing functions into Effects.
-This helps make the unpredictability more clear and provides many mechanisms for handling the possible failures.
+This makes that unpredictability clear and provides mechanisms for handling possible failures.